299: No Such Thing As A Conscientious Brunette

 And Vincent van Gogh is a comic book character.

-Yeah he's a goat and he was in a laboratory where they were doing tests and this guy called Derek Henderson had passed away and during some sort of weird experiment the consciousness of Derek Henderson went into the goat and became Vincent van Gogh but no one knew that Derek Henderson had gone in in there.
+And during some sort of weird experiment, the consciousness of Derek Henderson went into the goat and became Vincent Van Gogh.
+But no one knew that Derek Henderson had gone in there.

-So this guy continues experimenting on this goat and he gives them the ability for flight, laser vision, and superhuman strength.
+So this guy continues experimenting on this goat, and he gives him the ability for flight, laser vision, and superhuman strength.

-So then two people called Quantum and Woody come to pick up this goat and it turns out that they're the children of Derrick Henderson.
+then two people called Quantum and Woody come to pick up this goat and it turns out that they're the children of Derrick Henderson.
+So they've got it's goat dad.

-they eventually start believing through through little cryptic codes that he gives them text messages does he the goat texts well it's
+And it's and they eventually start believing through little cryptic codes that he gives them text messages.

-they they train it because it's a very good goat it can fly it's got lasers
+they train it because it's a very good goat.
+It can fly.

-and it's it's just been entrusted to two random children yeah well no they're the main people of the of the comic book so it's a text-to-speech device so they suddenly communicate with it and work out that it's the dad Derek Henderson but they don't properly believe it because it turns out the goat is a woman, a female goat.
+So they suddenly communicate with it and work out that it's the dad, Derek Henderson.
+But they don't properly believe it because it turns out the goat is a woman, a female goat.

 So then they discover that the goat is pregnant